pydantic/mcp-run-python/README.md

 - **Complete Results**: Captures standard output, standard error, and return values
 - **Asynchronous Support**: Runs async code properly
 - **Error Handling**: Provides detailed error reports for debugging
+- **Timeouts**: Supports execution time limits to prevent long-running code.
+Default is 60s, can be customised via CLI
 - **File Output**: Can output and return files & images.
 Useful for things like generating graphs.
   - **Important:** Disabled by default for backwards compatibility!

 _(This code was previously part of [Pydantic AI](https://github.com/pydantic/pydantic-ai) but was moved to a separate repo to make it easier to maintain.)_